idealparable/BibleQ/DidLazarusWriteJohn.md

 You shall not do any work in it, you, nor your son, nor your daughter, your male servant, nor your female servant, nor your livestock, nor your stranger who is within your gates; 11 <b><i><u>FOR</u></i></b> in six days Yahweh made heaven and earth, the sea, and all that is in them, and rested the seventh day; <b><i><u>THEREFORE</u></i></b> Yahweh blessed the Sabbath day, and made it holy./

-What all of this means is that from the beginning of creation, the Sabbath was for man, but as part of the ceremonial law for signing onto the Mosaic covenant, you were to take it to what might otherwise be an "extreme," unless there was a legitimate reason for an exception -- and that one the Mosaic covenant ended when John prepared the way for the Lord, we return to how it originally was to be.
+What all of this means is that from the beginning of creation, the Sabbath was for man, but as part of the ceremonial law for signing onto the Mosaic covenant, you were to take it to what might otherwise be an "extreme," unless there was a legitimate reason for an exception -- and that once the Mosaic covenant ended when John prepared the way for the Lord, we return to how it originally was to be.

 Luke 16: